NATIONAL DENTAL NURSE TRAINING PROGRAMME OF IRELAND (QQI Level 7)

 The Prevention of Transmission of Blood-Borne Diseases in the Health-Care Setting (Department of Health and Children 2006) https://www.hpsc.ie/A-Z/Hepatitis/BloodborneVirus/File,4352,en.pdf

-Students will be required to complete a Basic Life Support (BLS) Provider Course accredited by the Irish Heart Foundation during the programme as per the curriculum of the American Heart Association (2020 guidelines).
+Students of the programme will be required to complete a Basic Life Support (BLS) Provider Course accredited by the Irish Heart Foundation during the programme as per the curriculum of the American Heart Association (2020 guidelines).

 Applications

-Applications are now open for the programme starting at end of August 2025.
+Applications are now closed for the programme starting at end of August 2025.

 Contact Details: